softwaresaved/byte-sized-rse/episodes/12-running-vscode.md

 Let's install an extension now:

-1. Firstly, select the extensions icon first, then type in Python into the search box at the top, and it'll give you a list of all python-related extensions.
+1. Firstly, select the extensions icon, then type in "Python" into the search box at the top, and it'll give you a list of all Python-related extensions.
 1. Select the one which says `Python` from Microsoft.
 This is the Microsoft official Python extension.
 1. Then select `Install`.